This post may contain affiliate links

 The effects loop of a guitar amplifier is a tool that allows us to place effect pedals after the preamp in your amplifier (where your amp gets all of its tone) but before the power section (where your amp gets all of its volume).

 Think about how you organize your guitar pedalboard.
 Overdrives and distortions first, then modulation, delay, and reverb.
 You will almost never place a reverb or delay pedal in front of a distortion pedal (unless you’re playing some My Bloody Valentine-inspired shoegaze riffs).
 However, your amplifier typically adds a bit of overdrive or saturation to your tone.
-So if you are putting reverb and delays into your amp’s main input (like most people do) it effectively like putting a reverb pedal before your distortion.
+So if you are putting reverb and delays into your amp’s main input (like most people do) it is effectively like putting a reverb pedal before your distortion.
 This can end up making your amp sound muddy and less precise.